oneananda/C_Sharp_Examples/Roslyn_Code_Parsing_Analysing/README.md

 ## Explanation

 ### Sample C# Code
-A string containing a simple C# program is defined and will be used for parsing and analysis.
+A string containing a simple C# program is defined and will be used for parsing and analysis, We can get this via a file fetch also

 ### Parse the Code
 The code is parsed into a `SyntaxTree` using Roslyn's `CSharpSyntaxTree.ParseText` method.